What is it?

 - Easy to use input and output connections (standard 3.5mm TRS jack in version with case, direct audio in and out connectors on board)

-- Large data payload size of up to 792 bytes
+- Supports data payload size of up to 564 bytes per packet

 - PTT trigger functionality